-This is about the main container controls in SAPUI5.
+This is about SAPUI5 main container controls.

-- What each main container control is such as shell, app, split app, view, page, semantic page, fragment, dialog
+- What each main container control is, such as shell, app, split app, view, page, semantic page, fragment, dialog

 Let’s get started!

-What Are the Main Container Controls in SAPUI5?
+What Are SAPUI5 Main Container Controls?

-At the beginning of SAPUI5, it can be confusing what the differences are between the main container controls in SAPUI5 and when to use which.
+It’s hard to tell at first what the differences are between the main container controls in SAPUI5 and when to use which.

 For example, the App or SplitApp control goes into the Shell control, the View control in the App or SplitApp control, and so on.